 (3) The Minister is to cause a report of the review to be laid before each House of Parliament within 6 months after the review date.

-[Section 64A inserted by No. 2 of 2015 s.
+[Section 64A inserted: No. 2 of 2015 s.
 23.]

 Part 6 — Transitional provisions

 Division 1 — Transitional provisions arising from certain amendments made to the Road Traffic Act 1974 by the Road Traffic Legislation Amendment Act 2012